Wumpf/blub/README.md

 #### Iteration Control

 Typically solvers are run until a certain error threshold is reached.
+Error in blub is expressed with an infinity norm (i.e. the max absolute residual; I used mean squared error previously, but max-error is more stable).
-This is notoriously tricky on GPU, since this means that we need to have the mean squared error (MSE) feed back to determine how many more dispatch calls for solver iterations should be issued.
+This is notoriously tricky on GPU, since this means that we need to feed back the error measure to determine how many more dispatch calls for solver iterations should be issued.
 We can't wait for the result as this would introduce a GPU-CPU stall.
-Experimenting with using MSE from several iterations ago (i.e. asynchronously querying the MSE) didn't yield promising results due to strong fluctuations and varying delay.
+Experimenting with using error values from a couple of iterations ago (i.e. asynchronously querying the error) didn't yield promising results due to strong fluctuations and varying delay.
 Blub follows a different strategy instead:

-There is a fix maximum number of iterations which determines how many compute dispatches are issued (note that there are several per iteration!), however most of these dispatches are indirect, so when evaluating the MSE, we may null out the indirect dispatch struct, making the remaining dispatches rather cheap (still not free though!).
+There is a fix maximum number of iterations which determines how many compute dispatches are issued (note that there are several per iteration!), however most of these dispatches are indirect, so when evaluating the error, we may null out the indirect dispatch struct, making the remaining dispatches rather cheap (still not free though!).
-Since evaluating the MSE itself is costly, this is done every couple of few iterations (configurable).
+Since evaluating the error itself is costly, this is done every couple of few iterations (configurable).

-The last computed MSE and iteration count is queried asynchronously, in order to display a histogram in the gui and make informed choices for selecting the target MSE, max iteration & MSE evaluation frequency parameters.
+The last computed error and iteration count is queried asynchronously, in order to display a histogram in the gui and make informed choices for selecting the error tolerance, max iteration & error evaluation frequency parameters.

 ## Implicit Density Projection